ServiceNow Knowledge: Draft Content in a Google Doc or ServiceNow

 - You can use bold and italic formatting in your Google doc, but they might not be properly coded when you copy and paste into a ServiceNow knowledge base article.

 If you are creating public content, you will need to Remove Extra HTML Formatting from an Article.
+However, it is best to remove the extra formatting from IT Generalized Support articles as well.

 - It can be useful to draft your document without images to be sure the content is clear and stands on it own.
 If it helps you, enter a placeholder to indicate where you plan to include an image.